 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-First Semester ENGL 101 - English Composition I 3 ENGL 101 BHHS 101 - Introduction to Behavioral Health and Human Services 3 CIS 103 - Applied Computer Technology 3 Tech Comp BHHS 105 - Introduction to Group Dynamics 3 BHHS 111 - Introduction to Helping Skills BHHS 101 which may be taken concurrently 3 Second Semester ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 ENGL 102, Info Lit BHHS 103 - Human Development and Behavior in the Social Environment 3 Am/Global Diversity BHHS 194 - Case Management Practice BHHS 111 with a "C" grade or better 3 BHHS 195 - Practicum in Behavioral Health and Human Services I BHHS 111 with a "C" grade or better 3 Social Science Elective 3 Social Sciences Humanities Elective 3 Humanities Third Semester BHHS 212 - Resolution-Focused Helping Skills BHHS 111 with a "C" grade or better Coreq: BHHS 213 3 Social Science Elective 3 General Elective 3 BHHS 213 - Practicum in Behavioral Health and Human Services II BHHS 195 with a "C" grade or better; BHHS 212 must be taken concurrently 3 BHHS 106 - Analysis of Group Participation BHHS 105 3 Fourth Semester BHHS 293 - Family and Relationship Counseling BHHS 111 with a "C" grade or better 3 Mathematics Elective (MATH 118 or higher) 3 Mathematics Science Elective 3/4
+First Semester ENGL 101 - English Composition I 3 ENGL 101 BHHS 101 - Introduction to Behavioral Health and Human Services 3 CIS 103 - Applied Computer Technology 3 Tech Comp BHHS 105 - Introduction to Group Dynamics 3 BHHS 111 - Introduction to Helping Skills BHHS 101 which may be taken concurrently 3 Second Semester ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 ENGL 102, Info Lit BHHS 103 - Human Development and Behavior in the Social ENGL 101 with a grade of "C" or better Am/Global Diversity, Writing

+Environment 3 Intensive

+BHHS 194 - Case Management Practice BHHS 111 with a "C" grade or better 3

+BHHS 195 - Practicum in Behavioral Health and Human Services I BHHS 111 with a "C" grade or better 3

+Social Science Elective 3 Social Sciences

+Humanities Elective 3 Humanities

+Third Semester

+BHHS 212 - Resolution-Focused Helping Skills BHHS 111 with a "C" grade or better Coreq: BHHS 213 3

+Social Science Elective 3

+General Elective 3

+BHHS 213 - Practicum in Behavioral Health and Human Services II BHHS 195 with a "C" grade or better; BHHS 212 must be taken concurrently 3

+BHHS 106 - Analysis of Group Participation BHHS 105 3

+Fourth Semester

+BHHS 293 - Family and Relationship Counseling BHHS 111 with a "C" grade or better 3

+Mathematics Elective ( FMNT 118 Intermediate Algebra or higher) 3 Mathematics

+Science Elective 3/4

-General Elective 3 General Elective 3
+General Elective 3

+General Elective 3

-All General Education requirements are met through required courses (as indicated above) except for the Writing Intensive requirement and Interpretive Studies requirement.
-Therefore, in order to graduate, students in this program must choose one course that is designated Writing Intensive and one course that is designated Interpretive Studies.
-The same course may be used to fulfill both requirements.
+All General Education requirements are met through required courses (as indicated above) except for the Interpretive Studies requirement.
+Therefore, in order to graduate, students in this program must choose one course that is designated Interpretive Studies.
 View the courses that fulfill all degree requirements and receive a more detailed explanation of the College's general education requirements to help in your selection.